zuluchaka/tradingplan/trendline_strategy.md

   * Market moves horizontally between key support and resistance levels

+> VALIDITY of a TRENDLINE

-- A Trendline is VALID as long as it is not intersected SIGNIFICANTLY and Price continues to obey it.
+- A Trendline is VALID as long as it is NOT intersected SIGNIFICANTLY and Price continues to obey it.

-- A Trendline is INVALID when it is interesected SIGNIFICANTLY (THe trend has probably changed) - Verify if the candlestick that interstected the trendline closed ABOVE or BELOW it on 1H and 4H chart
+- A Trendline is INVALID when it is interesected SIGNIFICANTLY (The trend has probably changed) - Verify if the candlestick that interstected the trendline closed ABOVE or BELOW it on 1H and 4H chart

+### IDENTIFY SUPPORT and RESISTANCE LEVELS

+> INSTITUTIONAL Support and resistance levels:

+Draw it Every 20, 50, 80, 100 and 200 pips.

+> Hidden Support and Resistance Levels

+Draw Pivot Points and Fibonacci Retracement and Projection Levels

-### Identify Support and Resistance Levels (The LEVELS):
+> Dynamic Support and Resistance Levels

-Retracement move respects previous swing point (support or resistance level) => Next Impulse Move

-- Switch to DAILY LINE CHART: Draw  Major & Minor (INTRA) Support & Resistance Zones

- * look for DOUBLE BOTTOM : MAJOR SUPPORT + MAJOR SUPPORT TRENDLINE
- * look for DOUBLE TOP: MAJOR RESISTANCE + MAJOR RESISTANCE TRENDLINE

-### REVERSAL PATTERN : Kangaroo Tail (The SIGNAL)

-To take a trade on 4H chart, make sure that the DAILY chart and WEEKLY chart align (TOP DOWN ANALYIS).

-Validity of a Kangaroo Tail:

-* The long wick should be at least 2-3 times the length of the body of the candlestick
-* The body should be larger than previous bars range
-* The body should be present towards either the upper or lower extreme of the Pin Bar
-* The wick should stand out when compared to previous bars (with room to the left)
-* Pin Bar will affect immediately following 4-5 bars
-* Pin Bar should print at a Support and Resistance:
- ** Candle rejection: The wick touches the support/resistance but the body don't ** Ideally at the end of an impulsive move and may indicate the beginning of a reversal price momentum
-* Pin Bar that appear/close in direction of the Trend ** IF UPTREND then BULLISH Pin Bar closes higher than the open.
- ** IF DOWNTREND then BEARISH Pin Bar closes lower than the open.
-* Wait for a Pinn Bar to occur after a PullBack to support or resistance level (end of retracement move) Avoid Pin Bar that doesn't show a price rejection evidence
+Add Exponential Moving Averages to Chart : EMA20, EMA50 and EMA200

+> Dynamic Trendlines

-### MARKET ANALYSIS - Technical Analysis  - TRENDLINE ANALYSIS
+### MARKET ANALYSIS - Technical ANALYSIS

 ##### Trading System: 7 Reversal / Continuation Candlesticks Patterns